If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Robots.txt files are instructional files that can tell search crawlers how to operate.

-Occasionally, developers or content managers will use a robots.txt file to prevent a search engine from indexing a given page intentionally (like if the page isn’t ready for public viewing).
+Occasionally, developers or content managers will use a robots.txt file to prevent a search engines from indexing a given page intentionally (like if the page isn’t ready for public viewing).

 Essentially, the file communicates with Google crawlers and tells them not to index a site or a specific page on that site—so if you update or remove the file, you’ll cease to have an indexing problem.

-It doesn’t happen often, but there is a chance that Google is having trouble crawling some of your web pages.
+It doesn’t happen often, but there is a chance that Google is having trouble crawling some of your web pages or your index web pages.

 If your home page is indexing, but not all of your internal pages are, it could be a symptom of a simple crawling error.
 Log into Google Search Console and click on “Crawl,” then “Crawl Errors.”